 "Yeah, yeah."
 She turned to Dawn.
 "And I owe you like a hundred by now.
 Don't worry, I'll pay."

-"I know you will," Dawn smiled at her fondly.
+"I know you will."
+Dawn smiled at her fondly.
 "I'm just glad you'll have your own funds.
 No more worrying."

 "And lots more shopping.
 There's this wicked cool leather coat I've been eyeing."

-"Can't go wrong with leather," Spike agreed.
+"Can't go wrong with leather," Spike said.

 "No. I didn't."
 His tone was clear.
 He didn't want to talk about this.

-Dawn didn't care.
+A message lost on Dawn.
 "So you think you could like her?"

 He sighed.
 "Why is this so important to you?"

 "I want you to be happy.
 Amy might make you happy.
-And she's a witch and all so she's not just a normal person."
+And she's a witch and all, so she's not just a normal person."